edwintye/edwintye.github.io/_posts/2021-12-19-the-nightmare-of-keeping-containers-updated-security.md

 ## What is the problem?

 First, let's assume that we always scan the docker images when it is pushed to the repository manager via SAST.
-Then DAST kicks in when it is deployed and running in production.
+Then DAST kicks in when it is deployed and running in dev/uat/prod (depending on how brave you are).
-Main issue of security policies is that it is hard to cover all three stages &mdash; build, deploy, run time &mdash; exacerbated when teams move at a very slow pace.
+Main issue of security policies is that finding a balance between the three stages &mdash; build, deploy, run time &mdash; is hard and exacerbated when teams move at a very slow pace.
 Consider the scenario following two scenarios (that we briefly touched on at the end of [last post]({% post_url 2021-12-18-the-nightmare-of-keeping-containers-updated-dependency %})):
-  1. Build the image today and deploy to dev/stage.
+  1. Build the image today and deploy to dev/uat.
 Deploy to production a month later.
   2. Deployed to production, and application is never updated.

 In both cases above, we have a disconnected timeline where new vulnerability may be found.
 This is